-MENTION Randwick, and horse racing immediately comes to mind.
+MENTION Randwick, and horse racing immediately springs to mind.

 Besides the historic horse racing track known as Royal Randwick, there’s another landmark in Sydney’s east that holds the same regal title, and has held an association with nobility for more than 130 years.

 The Royal Hotel’s link to the sport of kings though doesn’t end with its commanding title.

 The grand hotel was established in 1887 at the corner of Perouse Road and Cuthill Street by prominent patron of the turf, Tom Browne, who made his mark on racing with his horse, The Barber.